In this guide I explain how to disassemble an HP Pavilion dv7 notebook.

 This is my first disassembly guide for HP pavilion dv7 series.

-To be precise, I’m taking apart an HP Pavilion dv7t-1000 notebook.
+To be precise, I’m taking apart an HP Pavilion dv7t-1000 model.

-UPDATE.
-READ THIS: I found that HP Pavilion dv7 notebooks come in different body types.
-If your laptop doesn’t look like one shown in this guide, check out:
+I found that HP Pavilion dv7 notebooks come in different body types.
+If your computer doesn’t look like one shown in this guide, check out:

-Before you start, turn off the notebook and remove the battery.
+Before you start, turn off the computer and remove the battery.

 Remove (loosen) four screws securing the hard drive and memory cover.
 Remove the cover.